ThibaultFillion/strengths/documentation/apiref.rst

 API Reference
 =============

-The API Reference aims to convey exhaustive and detailed description of the package functions, classes, methods etc.
+The API Reference aims to convey an exhaustive and detailed description of the package functions, classes, methods etc.

 useful info
 -----------